karimbaggari/store-management-application/README.md

-Certainly!
-Here's an updated version of the assignment with a focus on API-first features:

 ## Description:

 Inventory management is essential for any sales business.
 In today's digital age, having a robust API-first approach ensures scalability, integration with other systems, and provides a foundation for future digital products.